-- 1. Thermal modelling has been carried out using software selected and applied in accordance with CIBSE AM11 Building Energy and Environmental Modelling36. - 2.
-The modelling demonstrates that the building design and services strategy can deliver thermal comfort levels in occupied spaces in accordance with the criteria set out in CIBSE Guide A Environmental Design37; in particular that internal winter and summer temperature ranges will be in line with the recommended comfort criteria in table 1.5 of the Guide. - 3.
+- 2. The modelling demonstrates that the building design and services strategy can deliver thermal comfort levels in occupied spaces in accordance with the criteria set out in CIBSE Guide A Environmental Design; in particular that internal winter and summer temperature ranges will be in line with the recommended comfort criteria in table 1.5 of the Guide. - 3.
 The software used to carry out the simulation at the detailed design stage must provide full dynamic thermal analysis.
 For smaller and more basic building designs an alternative less complex means of analysis may be appropriate (such methodologies must still be selected and applied in accordance with CIBSE AM11).

-Compliance Notes Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
+Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings Where the existing building falls within the scope of the assessment, then the criteria extend to all occupied spaces of the new and existing building.
 If only the new extension is being assessed then the criteria apply to the occupied areas of the new building.

 Req.
-Design Stage Post Construction Stage 2 A copy of the relevant specification clause confirming: The criteria for thermal comfort analysis.
+Design Stage Post Construction Stage 1&3 A copy of the relevant specification clause confirming: The criteria for thermal comfort analysis.
 OR Correspondence (e.g. letter, email or meeting minutes) from the design team confirming: The name of the thermal comfort modelling software used.
 The software has been selected and applied in accordance with CIBSE AM11.
-A copy of the results from the modelling demonstrating the internal temperatures in compliance with the relevant standards.
 Formal written confirmation from the design team confirming: No changes have occurred since design stage thermal comfort assessment was carried out, therefore design stage evidence demonstrates compliance at the post construction stage.
 Where changes have occurred, an updated copy of the results from the modelling demonstrating the internal temperatures in compliance with the relevant standards.
+2 A copy of the results from the modelling demonstrating the internal temperatures in compliance with the relevant standards.